hilton/hilton.github.com/blog/_posts/2025-04-01-egg-mayo-sandwich.md

 <section>
 <h2 id="boil">1.
 Boiling</h2>
-<p>Reduce the time to starting to boil the egg by boiling less water.
+<p class="optimisation">Optimisation: reduce the time to boiling water, and boil less water.</p>
-Pour boiling water into a moka pot base, to cover the egg, and put it on the stove:</p>
+<p>Pour boiling water into a moka pot base, to cover the egg, and put it on the stove:</p>
 <p><img src="egg-mayo/moka-pot-base.webp" alt="The egg in the base of a moka pot, covered with water" /></p>
-<p>Cover the pot with the (inverted) moka pot basket, to retain heat,
+<p class="optimisation">Optimisation: cover the pot with the (inverted) moka pot basket, to retain heat,
 so you can achieve and maintain boiling temperature with less power:</p>
 <p><img src="egg-mayo/moka-pot-covered.webp" alt="The moka pot, covered with its basket" /></p>
 <p>The water returns to the boil within 90 seconds, then continue boiling it for a further 8 minutes.</p>